2025 Oahu Guide: Experience Oahu Like A Local

 Teddy’s Bigger Burgers

-it’s a local chain that we really love to go after hikes! get anything with an onion ring! all the shakes are delightful and the fries are bomb. there’s locations all over the island, but this is the one I go to after long hikes on the east side.
+It’s a local chain that we really love to go after hikes!
+Get anything with an onion ring :) There’s locations all over the island, but this is the one I go to after long hikes on the east side.
+(Haleiwa location is cutest tho!)

 Boston Pizza